-Together with the Swedish Sea Rescue Society, SSPA with partners are developing proposals to demonstrate what an emission-free sea rescue boat can look like.
+Together with the Swedish Sea Rescue Society, SSPA with partners are developing prototype boats to demonstrate what an emission-free sea rescue boat can look like.

 - The project is in an exciting design phase right now, says senior naval architect Magnus Wikander at SSPA.
-The boat will be an electric and foiling vessel that is 8-9 meters long.
-The folding foils will reduce the resistance in water and make the boat more energy efficient, more comfortable, and almost silent.
+The final boat will be an electric and foiling vessel of about 9 meters.
+The completely retractable foils will reduce the resistance in water and make the boat more energy efficient, more comfortable, and almost silent.
 The first prototype, with all subsystems, is currently being built by the partners in the project.
 The first prototype will give us invaluable data in order to finalize the 9 meter Electric Foiling RIB prototype in early 2023.

 - We will build a smaller rescue boat with electric motors and fully retractable foils.
 It will be a flexible, easy-to-manoeuvre boat that will be an easy choice when the life-saving volunteers go on assignments, says Josef Carlsson D’Costa at the Swedish Sea Rescue Society.

 In order to make this happen Swedish Sea Rescue Society have teamed up with SSPA Sweden AB, KTH (Royal Institute of Technology), ZPARQ, Micropower, Trafikverket and Aston Harald, in a project called “ELINN – ELectric INNovation”.
 The project is funded by the Swedish Energy Agency and it´s project partners.